 Congratulations, and welcome to the next phase of your education!

 Careers are open to graduates as scientists, educators, managers, marketers, merchandising and sales representatives, social services specialists, and agriculturalists trained in all aspects of plant production, management, breeding, and genetics.
+Entrepreneurship opportunities exist in food and ornamental plant production as well as the landscape industries.
 The links listed on this page provide an entry point for investigating some of your many career options, but they are by no means comprehensive.
 If you find a career resource link you’d like to share with your fellow students and graduates, or if you’d like to bring a job posting to the attention of TPSS students and alumni, please contact the department.

 Current openings may be accessed through:

 Seed Your Future – Horticulture Careers

 American Society of Agronomy (Agronomy)

 American Public Gardens Association (Environmental & Public Horticulture)